-The Myanmar telecom sector has rapidly evolved seeing the entrance of two more operators, Telenor and Ooredoo.
+The Myanmar telecom industry evolved rapidly during the past decade, seeing the entrance of two major operators: Telenor and Ooredoo.

-These two newcomers joined the once-monopoly state-owned operator, Myanmar Posts and Telecommunications, to compete in one of Asia’s fastest growing industries.
+Myanmar’s two telecom newcomers joined a once state-owned operator, Myanmar Posts and Telecommunications, to compete in one of Asia’s fastest growing industries.

-With a population of around 62 million, Myanmar remains one of the last undeveloped markets in Asia with fixed line penetration and mobile penetration rates at around 1% and 4% respectively as of 2012.
+With a population of about 55 million, Myanmar remains one of the last undeveloped markets in Asia.

-Firstly, there is issue case of a low mobile penetration rate.
-The rate was extremely low until recently due to the high costs of purchasing a mobile phone SIM card.
+First, there are still problems with a lower-than-average internet penetration rate.
+Myanmar’s rate was extremely low until very recently due to the high costs of purchasing a SIM card.

 Mobile use has improved lately because the government lowered the cost of purchasing a SIM card from a whopping US$1500 to about US$2.
-However, there’s still a large part of the population which has yet to own a phone.
+However, there is still a substantial part of the population which has yet to own a phone.

-Secondly, the process of expanding the network coverage area is facing unexpected difficulties.
-A key problem standing in the way of base station construction are land owners being hard to contact.
+Secondly, there are unexpected difficulties with expanding Myanmar’s network coverage area.
+A key issue standing in the way of building base stations is that land owners are usually hard to contact.

-In Myanmar, it can be very difficult to find out the legitimate owner of some plots of land.
-There are many cases where a plot of land is sold, yet the seller doesn’t change the plot owner’s name in the official government books.
+In Myanmar, it remains difficult to figure out the legitimate owner of some plots of land.
+There are many cases where a plot of land is sold, yet the seller doesn’t change the plot owner name in the official government books.

-That means an extremely difficult process of finding the land owner, after which operators must ask for permission to build the base stations.
+This equals an often lengthy process of finding land owners and negotiating over the property, after which telecom operators must receive government permission to build base stations.

-There are challenges which the Myanmar telecom sector faces as a whole.
-But there are also issues which individual operators must overcome – mainly their competition.
+Myanmar’s telecom industry certainly faces challenges as a whole.
+Yet there are also problems that individual operators must overcome – mainly their competition.

 It seems like ex-monopoly operator MPT is struggling against the newcomers.
 They had to join forces with Japan’s KDDI and Sumitomo to form the MPT-KDDI-Sumitomo Joint Operations to stay competitive.